 This was a section shared in one of my digital newsletters.

-Are you inspired to take another look at your newsletters or perhaps begin sharing one but don’t know where to start?
+I hope you are now feeling inspired to take another look at your newsletters or perhaps even begin sharing one!